-In 2010 there was an estimated 12,000 women in Nigeria using a form of contraception that was provided by Marie Stopes - by the end of 2015, that number had increased to more than half a million, the majority of which opted for the long-acting and reversible implant method.
+In 2010 there was an estimated 12,000 women in Nigeria using a form of contraception that was provided by Marie Stopes - by the end of 2018, that number had increased to more three million, the majority of which opted for the long-acting and reversible implant method.
 This indicates that we are changing patterns of contraceptive use across Nigeria

 We estimate that more than 10% of women now using contraception in Nigeria were provided with their method of choice by us.

 Expanding the scope and capacity of our service channels is vital for our programme to have a significant impact on the uptake of sexual and reproductive health services in Nigeria.